 09 May The Story Of Bustard Head Lightstation

-Visitors can walk through the restored Head Lightkeeper’s cottage, now a museum with quality lighthouse artefacts and memorabilia such as lenses, bulbs, burners, model ships, the first Superintendent’s telescope, scrimshaw on whales’ teeth, original oil paintings and historic photographs and to top of the day, experience the magnificent ocean panorama from the verandah.
+The restoration saw the station turn into a National and State Heritage listed site.
+Visitors can now walk through the restored Head Lightkeeper’s cottage museum with quality lighthouse artefacts and memorabilia, lenses, bulbs, burners, model ships, the first Superintendent’s telescope, scrimshaw on whales’ teeth, original oil paintings and historic photographs.

 NOTE: Due to Australian Building Standards, children under the age of 8 years are NOT permitted to enter the Lighthouse.